Jutho/KrylovKit.jl/docs/src/index.md

 *   [`KrylovMethods.jl`](https://github.com/lruthotto/KrylovMethods.jl): specific for sparse matrices
 *   [`Expokit.jl`](https://github.com/acroy/Expokit.jl): application of the matrix exponential to a vector

-`KrylovKit.jl` distinguishes itself from the previous packages in the following two ways
+`KrylovKit.jl` distinguishes itself from the previous packages in the following ways

 1.  `KrylovKit` accepts general functions to represent the linear map or operator that defines the problem, without having to wrap them in a [`LinearMap`](https://github.com/Jutho/LinearMaps.jl)